-Carbapenem-resistant Enterobacteriaceae (CRE) are extremely drug resistant organisms (XDROs) that have few treatment options and high mortality rates.
-CRE are increasingly detected among patients in Illinois, including acute and long term care healthcare facilities.
+Carbapenem-resistant Enterobacteriaceae (CRE) are extensively drug resistant organisms (XDROs) that have few treatment options and high mortality rates.
+CRE are increasingly detected among patients in Illinois, including in acute and long term care healthcare facilities.

 - Improve CRE surveillance: The first CRE-positive culture per patient stay must be reported to the XDRO registry.

 - Improve inter-facility communication: Healthcare facilities can query the XDRO registry to see whether a patient has been previously reported as CRE-positive.

 For access to the XDRO registry, click here